Child Brain Injury Compensation Claims

 When assessing the level of compensation which may be achievable it is important to consider what professional input will be required for that child.
 For example, a child’s life-long care needs, private therapy requirements (physiotherapy, occupational therapy and speech and language therapy), accommodation needs and further medical treatment to name just a few.
 If a child has a severe disability and a long life expectancy then a very high level of compensation may be appropriate.

 Managing child brain injury compensation

 An award of compensation in a child brain injury case can be substantial and a Court of Protection deputy may be involved to help manage the compensation money received for the benefit of the child.
 This can help take some of the heavy responsibility away from the child’s family from this time consuming work.

 The Court of Protection will usually appoint a Deputy when a person is deemed to lack mental or legal capacity.
 Their role involves ensuring that the compensation a brain injured child receives is spent appropriately and to ensure value for money.
 A Deputy can be a member of the child’s family (a lay Deputy) or can be a professional Deputy, for example a solicitor.

-Minton Morrill also has a Court of Protection Department so we can assist with pursing a legal claim for Clinical Negligence and assist brain injured children and their families manage the compensation awarded at the conclusion of a successful claim.
+Minton Morrill also has a Court of Protection Department so we can assist with pursing a legal child head injury claim for Clinical Negligence and assist brain injured children and their families manage the compensation awarded at the conclusion of a successful claim.